MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 :::image type="content" source="images/toolkit-debug-targets.png" alt-text="Choose from Teams, Outlook, and Office debug targets in Teams Toolkit":::

 Upon first run of local debug to Office or Outlook, you'll be prompted to sign in to your Microsoft 365 tenant account and install a self-signed test certificate.
 You'll also be prompted to manually install Teams.
-Click on **Install in Teams** to open a browser window and manually install your app.
+Select **Install in Teams** to open a browser window and manually install your app.
 Then click on **Continue** to proceed to debug your app in Office/Outlook.

 :::image type="content" source="images/toolkit-dialog-teams-install.png" alt-text="{alt-text}":::

-Please provide feedback and report any issues with the Teams Toolkit debugging experience at [Microsoft Teams Framework (TeamsFx)](https://github.com/OfficeDev/TeamsFx/issues).
+Provide feedback and report any issues with the Teams Toolkit debugging experience at [Microsoft Teams Framework (TeamsFx)](https://github.com/OfficeDev/TeamsFx/issues).

 ## Next steps